 We can also check the salivary glands, and for lumps and bumps including lymph nodes.

-We do not have equipment available for fine needle aspiration (FNA) of thyroid nodules or lymph nodes; this can be done at Cirencester Hospital in the NHS clinic.
+We do not have equipment available for fine needle aspiration (FNA) of thyroid nodules, salivary gland lumps or lymph nodes.

 For assessment of the testes and scrotum.

 We will often check for hernias, groin strains and sportsman's hernia at the same time.

 We also check for benign extra-testicular lumps and swellings, (which are very low risk), and include: epididymal cysts, spermatoceles, varicoceles, hydroceles, haematoceles, scrotal stones (pearls), sperm granulomas, fibrous pseudotumours, lipomas, adenomatoid tumours, and hernias.

 For assessment of DVT in the arms and legs.

 The era of modern ultrasound advanced rapidly due to World War I and the sinking of the Titanic.
 In 1914 it was used to detect submarines and icebergs, and then RADAR was developed just before World War II.
 In the 1940s, ultrasound was used to detect metal fatigue.